kenbennedy/chronojoust/README.md

 A cyberpunk-themed side-scrolling platformer game built with React and HTML5 Canvas.
 Battle through four corrupted realms as the last Chrono Knight to prevent reality's end.

+Game concept and design by Eddie, with help from Ben using Claude to do the coding.

 ![ChronoJoust Cover Art](ChronoJoust_cover_art.png)

 ## 🎮 Play Now